GFERC/Bookmarks/betterCode/a_philosophy_of_software_design.md

 same as the signature for the methods that it calls.
 Even so, the dispatcher provides useful functionality: it chooses which of several other methods should carry out each task.

+## Chapter 10 Define Errors Out Of Existence
+Reduce the number of places where exceptions must be handled; in many cases the semantics of operations can be modified so that the normal behavior handles all situations and there is no exceptional condition to report